Luke Hughes (furniture designer): Career

 Hughes was temporarily working as a carpenter on London building sites in 1979 when chosen to lead a design project for kitchen shelving, which led further to the refurbishment of the client's home library.
 This was the first library project that led to a series of bookcase designs and installations for Inns of Court lawyers.
 He set up his first company, Bloomsbury Joinery, in 1980 in Lamb's Conduit Street, Bloomsbury.

-Hughes is founder, and CEO of Luke Hughes and Company Limited, whose early output consisted of furniture for the residential market.
+Hughes is the founder and CEO of Luke Hughes and Company Limited, which went out of business in May 2024.
+Luke Hughes’ early output consisted of furniture for the residential market.
 The same period also saw Hughes’ short-lived engagement with designing for the retail market.
 This came in the form of the ill-fated Ovolo line of bedroom furniture, originally manufactured by a Birmingham reproduction furniture company, Juckes, and sold through Heal's, Liberty's and John Lewis.
 The line's failure to gain a foothold with the consumer forced a change to the targeting of institutional clients.
 To that end, Hughes brought architect and former managing director of Cotswold Furniture Manufacturers, Gordon Russell, on board.